i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.10/administration/parameters/data.md

 ### Graphs rebuild

-When, for example after a database restore, you need to retrieve performance and graph data, go to the **Administration -> Parameters -> Data** menu.
+When you need to restore a RRD graphs because it's maybe corrupt or you have done a database restore go to Administration -> Parameters -> Data

 ![image](../../assets/administration/backup/data-menu.png)